glsalierno/GLSalierno/README.md

 # 👨‍🔬 Gabriel Leonardo Salierno

-My research program is dedicated to advancing sustainability through the integration of high-performance science and technological development, with a particular focus on the intersection of chemical engineering, green chemistry, and computational modeling.
+My research is dedicated to advancing sustainability through the integration of high-performance science and technological development, with a particular focus on the intersection of chemical engineering, green chemistry, and computational modeling.
 I investigate industrial transport phenomena, manage and interpret large experimental datasets, and lead pilot-scale implementations of heterogeneous catalytic processes.
 My long-term objective is to generate fundamental knowledge that enables the design of greener, safer, and more efficient chemical technologies.

 ## 🔬 Research Interests